Job Search Preparation

 - Write, call, or visit.

-- Follow-up your contacts.
+- Follow-up with your contacts.

 This means calling when your letter says you will, providing additional information promptly when it is requested, writing thank you notes after interviews, and staying in touch with your personal contact network.
 If you leave a message requesting a return call, wait a few days before calling again.
 Keeping accurate records about your contacts with each organization/individual will help you make timely and appropriate follow-up contacts.